alexandrepqueiroz/webapi_caseStudy_C-/README.md

 Basically, was made a application in MVC model that offers a person data.

-Many details you can read more especifically in link above.
+More details you can read more especifically in link above.